Since Japan’s successful bid to host the 2020 Summer Olympics, travel to Japan has ramped up — big time.

 Barring significant relaxation of these laws by the time 2020 rolls around, the lack of Airbnb-like options will simply add to the availability crunch.

-If your heart is set on visiting Japan in summer, the heat and humidity don’t have to be a dealbreaker, and you can just about cope by downing delicious kakigori (shaved ice), ice cream, and iced coffee and tea.
+If your heart is set on visiting Japan in summer, the weather doesn’t have to be a dealbreaker, and you can just about cope by downing delicious kakigori (shaved ice), ice cream, and iced coffee and tea.

 Plus, you can take a break from the sultry conditions by heading into the mountains, or to northern Japan, where the weather in summer can be significantly milder.

-Still, if you have medical conditions that could be exacerbated by the hot and humid weather, this is something to consider carefully, as some are concerned that Japan could face a shortage of multi-lingual interpreters during the Olympics.
+But in cities like Tokyo and Kyoto, hot and humid conditions are virtually unavoidable.
+And if you have medical conditions that could be exacerbated by the heat, this is something to consider carefully: there are concerns that Japan could face a shortage of multi-lingual interpreters during the Olympics.